vacp2p/rfc/content/docs/rfcs/13/README.md

 ## Next
 ### Added
 - The initial threat model and security analysis.
+- Enables filtering message history based on the pubsub topic on which waku messages are published.
 ### Changed
 - The `topics` field of `HistoryQuery` is replaced with a newly defined protobuf message `HistoryContentFilter`.